Ryan-GM/Node-Express-WS/README.md

 # Node-Express-WS
-Demonstrate your understanding of creating Node modules and implementing the Express router to route HTTP requests to different sets of endpoints, and respond to them.
+Demonstrate my understanding of creating Node modules and implementing the Express router to route HTTP requests to different sets of endpoints, and respond to them.